top of page

 Purpose Statement

-The Dirt Project documents the physical surface materials present at each expedition and training location.
+The Dirt Project documents the physical surface materials present at race site venue and adjacent locations.
 It focuses on soil, sediment, and exposed rock as they are encountered in place—underfoot, along trails, shorelines, and natural cut banks.
 The project treats dirt not as debris or abstraction, but as a record of geological process, environmental conditions, and time.
 What is observed is not the idealized composition of a soil type, but the material reality of a specific place.

 Research Method

-3. Field observations are conducted at ground level and are limited to visible and easily accessible materials such as loose sediment, exposed rock, and naturally disturbed surfaces.
+Field observations are conducted at ground level and are limited to visible and easily accessible materials such as loose sediment, exposed rock, roadside cuts, and naturally disturbed surfaces.
+No excavation or collection from protected areas is performed.

 Ethical Boundary